aragubas/LiVerse/ApplicationData/AnaBan Compositions/Resources/Readme.txt

-﻿This folder would contain resource files for UI, and would be loaded in runtime
+﻿This folder would contain resource files for UI, that would be loaded in runtime